pa2si/salsa-calendar/README.md

-v 0.1.14
+v 0.1.15

 that's new:

-- Google Javascript API implemented for the form field when adding an event.
-"Auto complete feature"
+- prevent default by hitting enter when choosing in the input fields of the form and in the image upload

 to dos: